 Together they discover what a groovy place the universe can be and seek answers to many burning questions: Why are people born?
 Why do they die?
 Why do they spend so much of the intervening time wearing digital watches?
-They are aided along their way by the book itself – a source of mostly useless information . . .
+They are aided along their way by the book itself – a woefully inaccurate electronic tourist guide and a source of mostly useless information . . .

-Ford and Arthur start out on the spaceship Heart of Gold where they meet President Zaphod Beeblebrox (Mark Wing-Davey), his girlfriend Trillian (Sandra Dickinson), and Marvin the Paranoid Android (“Do you want me to sit in a corner and rust, or just fall apart where I’m standing?”).
+Ford and Arthur start out on the spaceship Heart of Gold where they meet two-headed ex-president of the galaxy Zaphod Beeblebrox (Mark Wing-Davey), his pretty young astrophysicist girlfriend Trillian (Sandra Dickinson), and Marvin the Paranoid Android (“Do you want me to sit in a corner and rust, or just fall apart where I’m standing?”).